All Episodes

 How do we know that until we investigate it?

-Anyway, so they they vote not to certify.
+Anyway, so they vote not to certify.

 You have the vice president of Wayne State University in Detroit saying the stain of racism that you, and then mention the two people.

-I don't even want to call them out on it because I mean, they just said they wanted to get the vote right with integrity.
+I don't even want to call them out on it because, I mean, they just said they wanted to get the vote right with integrity.

 Anyway, it's, you know, you just covered yourself as going to follow you throughout history.

-Or, you know, the people of fake news CNN, uh, well, you know, your support of Trump on social media may one day come back to haunt you.
+It's like they're doxing any of these attorneys that, you know, want to work for Donald Trump or, you know, the people of fake news CNN, well, you know, your support of Trump on social media may one day come back to haunt you.

-This is getting this is how nuts it is.
+This is getting, this is how nuts it is.

 People are absolutely insane.